CBF2006/ResolveDeb1Click/README.md

 # DaVinci Resolve Installer for Debian-based Linux (Ubuntu/Mint)
+**This was originally designed in Linux Mint 22.** *If you run into issues on other distributions, let me know!*
 ## Installation
 [Download DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) (.zip)
 * *DaVinci Resolve or DaVinci Resolve Studio works*